Lumarcho/Customer-Support-Analytics/README.md

 Customer support teams generate large amounts of operational data.
 Analysing this information can help organisations understand:

-Which types of enquiries occur most frequently
+Which types of enquiries occur most frequently,
-How long cases take to resolve
+How long cases take to resolve,
-Which cases remain unresolved
+Which cases remain unresolved,
-Where service bottlenecks may exist
+Where service bottlenecks may exist, and
 How customer satisfaction varies across support categories

 **Analysis Objectives**

 The project aims to:

-Analyse customer support volumes.
+Analyse customer support volumes,
-Identify common enquiry categories.
+Identify common enquiry categories,
-Calculate and compare resolution times.
+Calculate and compare resolution times,
-Identify unresolved or delayed cases.
+Identify unresolved or delayed cases,
-Examine customer satisfaction trends.
+Examine customer satisfaction trends, and
 Translate analytical findings into potential business improvements.

 **Technologies**

-Python
+Python,
-Pandas
+Pandas,
-Excel
+Excel,
-Jupyter Notebook
+Jupyter Notebook, and
 Data visualisation

 **Business Analysis Component**